danielnieto/scrapman/README.md

 Type: `Function`<br>

 The callback function to be executed when the loading is done.
 The loaded HTML will be in the `results` parameter.

+## Questions
+Feel free to open Issues to ask questions about using this package, PRs are very welcomed and encouraged.

+**SE HABLA ESPAÑOL**

+## License

+MIT © Daniel Nieto